Kamini (rapper)

 Kamini Zantoko is a Black French musician and screenwriter.

 Personal life

 Kamini's father—Seyolo Zantoko—and his family moved from Zaire to Marly-Gomont, France in 1975.
 They had difficulty assimilating as the first Black people in town.
-Kamini grew up there, and by summer 2006, was working part-time as a nurse.
+Kamini was born in Le Nouvion-en-Thiérache, grew up in Marly-Gomont, and by the summer of 2006, was working part-time as a nurse.
 Seyolo died sometime prior to 2012.